-(a) The general membership meeting is held each year at the awards banquet.
+(a) The general membership meeting is held each year at the discretion of the management.

 Article III.
-Driver Membership Renewal
+Driver Criteria

-- Renewal Driver Membership fees are One hundred dollars (\$100) annually if received by March 1.
-After March 1, you will be charged a late fee of Twenty-five dollars (\$25) and you may lose your car number from the previous year (This only applies if you stay in the same class). - (a) The Competition License fee is Twenty-five dollars (\$25) annually - Section 3.02 Drivers must meet the following criteria.
-This section applies to drivers who are new or are resubmitting after an extended period of non-competition, as determined by the Chief Instructor. - Drivers with no previous racing experience must attend fifteen (15) hours of FRCCA Competition Racing (a) School.
-Most other Formula car racing school diplomas will be recognized, but the driver must be observed by the FRCCA's Chief Instructor to receive license/permit.
-The fee to be observed is Seventy-five dollars (\$75) and the cost of the FRCCA license/permit is Twenty-five dollars (\$25). - (b) Drivers with past racing experience within the last five (5) years must provide the FRCCA with written proof of experience and/or schooling. - Drivers who have not been licensed or schooled or have not raced within the last five (5) years must be (c) schooled again before receiving a license/permit. - (d) Drivers must submit a written physical examination report and a rules examination prior to being licensed. - Drivers with no previous racing experience are granted a novice permit based on an instructor's (e) evaluation after schooling.
+Section 3.01 New Drivers or Drivers who have left there competition License lapse must meet the following criteria.
+This section applies to drivers who are new or are resubmitting after an extended period of non-competition, as determined by the Chief Instructor.

-- (f) The minimum age to compete in the FRCCA is fourteen (14) years of age.
-Note special permissions and classes may be required. - (g) A driver who is considered 'in bad standing' will not be eligible for any awards, will not be eligible for any FRCCA discounts, and will not be permitted to add his/her input into any decisions within the FRCCA. - (h) Permit holders may upgrade their permit to a Competition License after completing ten (10) races, having obtained speeds within ten percent (10%) of your Fields' lap record (i.e. lap record is 1:47, driver must turn a 1:53 or better) and work as an Flag assistant for one (1) FRCCA race day, or if the proper FRCCA personnel will allow the upgrade.
-Any driver requesting to be upgraded must then match the time percentage of the class being applied for, and the driver must maintain that percentage for a minimum of ten (10) laps. - (i) A driver must have a valid FRCCA license/permit to enter any FRCCA sanctioned event, or must hold an active license from a club whose license we recognize (i.e., EMRA, SCCA, FIA, etc.) They may purchase a one-event license for \$25.00. - Non-FRCCA members may compete for the day's trophies but may not compete in the year-end point's championship. - (k) Professional ('Pro') drivers and drivers with ineligible cars must submit a letter of request to the Appeals Panel at FRCCA Headquarters to determine if you will receive a license/permit and/or if you car will be permitted to participate.
+- (a) Drivers with no previous racing experience must attend FRCCA Competition Racing School or an approved schooling and provide certificate of completition. - (b) Most other Formula car racing school diplomas will be recognized, but the driver must be observed by the FRCCA's Chief Instructor to receive license/permit. - (c) Drivers with past racing experience within the last five (5) years must provide the FRCCA with written proof of experience and/or schooling. - (d) Drivers who have not been licensed or schooled or have not raced within the last five (5) years must be schooled again before receiving a license/permit. - (e) Drivers must submit a written physical examination report and a rules examination prior to being licensed. - (f) Drivers with no previous racing experience are granted a novice permit based on an instructor's evaluation after schooling. - (g) The minimum age to compete in the FRCCA is fourteen (14) years of age at special events and school.
+Note special permissions and classes may be required. - (h) A driver who is considered 'in bad standing' will not be eligible for any awards, will not be eligible for any FRCCA discounts. - (i) Permit holders may upgrade their permit to a Competition License after completing ten (10) races, having obtained speeds within ten percent (10%) of your Fields' lap record (i.e. lap record is 1:47, driver must turn a 1:53 or better).
+Any driver requesting to be upgraded must then match the time percentage of the class being applied for, and the driver must maintain that percentage for a minimum of ten (10) laps. - (j) A driver must have a valid FRCCA license/permit to enter any FRCCA sanctioned event, or must hold an active license from a club whose license we recognize (i.e., EMRA, SCCA, FIA, etc.) They may purchase a one-event license. - (k) Non-FRCCA members may compete for the day's trophies but may not compete in the year-end point's championship.

-Section 3.03 Licensing Classifications and changes in license status
+Section 3.02 Licensing Classifications and changes in license status

-- (a) Any license/permit may be obtained or upgraded by requesting in writing a driving observation in the vehicle of the appropriate class either on a school day, shakedown day or by paying an FRCCA official's expenses to attend a practice day at a track of the driver's choice. - (b) Every new driver, regardless of what class he/she is in, must work a Flag Station at one (1) FRCCA race event in order to graduate from a Permit holder to a Senior License holder. - (c) Permits and licenses will not be upgraded during the season unless requested by the driver in writing or deemed appropriate by the proper FRCCA officials. - (d) All permits/licenses cost Twenty-five dollars (\$25) per season. - (e) The fee for replacing a lost or damaged license/permit is Five dollars (\$5). - (f) A driver must complete three (3) FRCCA events in the prior year in order to maintain the license/permit, otherwise the driver must be observed before being issued an active license/permit.
-You may be observed on a race weekend in the class which you belong in, displaying a yellow streamer on the roll bar, and you will be charged observation fees of Seventy-five dollars (\$75), as well as race entry fees. - (g) Any Pro driver may not compete in a field with a lower lap time unless approved by the Appeals Panel the exception being Pro-Avanti.
+- (a) Any license/permit may be obtained or upgraded by requesting in writing a driving observation in the vehicle of the appropriate class either on a school day, shakedown day or by paying an FRCCA official's expenses to attend a practice day at a track of the driver's choice. - (b) Permits and licenses will not be upgraded during the season unless requested by the driver in writing or deemed appropriate by the proper FRCCA officials. - (c) A driver must complete three (3) FRCCA events in the prior year in order to maintain the license/permit, otherwise the driver must be observed before being issued an active license/permit.
+You may be observed on a race weekend in the class which you belong in, displaying a yellow streamer on the roll bar, and you will be charged observation fees, as well as race entry fees. - (d) Any Pro driver may not compete in a field with a lower lap time unless approved by the Appeals Panel the exception being Pro-Avanti.